instaclustr/cassandra-operator/doc/providers/pks.md

 ## Cassandra Configuration

-The bundled Cassandra docker image includes a slightly customised Cassandra configuration that better suited for running inside a container, but leaves the bulk of the configuration up to cassandra-operator.
+The bundled Cassandra docker image includes a slightly customised Cassandra configuration that is better suited for running inside a container, but leaves the bulk of the configuration up to cassandra-operator.

 cassandra-operator automatically configures Cassandra and the JVM with (what we consider) sane defaults for the deployment,